shawenyao/jekyll-now/_posts/2022-07-01-Stack-Overflow-The-LED.md

 Good artists copy.
 Great artists steal.
 Greatest artists copy, then paste.

+Originally inspired by a meme, Stack Overflow recently started shipping for its `The Key V2` macropad.
+On top of the signature 3-button layout, V2 added support for RGB lightning, enabling it to function not only as an input device, but an output one as well.
+In this post, we are going to make the keyboard shine whenever there are any unread notifications.

+A quick rundown of all the mumbo jumbos:
 * [Stack Overflow The Key](https://drop.com/buy/stack-overflow-the-key-v2-macropad): A Stack-Overflow-branded macropad with 3 buttons, dedicated to performing copy and paste by default (i.e., CTRL, C and V).
 V2 added RGB support.
 * [QMK (Quantum Mechanical Keyboard)](https://docs.qmk.fm/#/): An open-source protocol adopted by a variety of mechanical keyboards.
 * [Vial](https://get.vial.today/): An QMK fork that comes with a GUI and easier configurability.
+* [HID (Human Interface Device)](https://en.wikipedia.org/wiki/Human_interface_device): A USB protocol to send information between input devices and computers.
+Also, a Python package by the same name.
 * [Windows Runtime (WinRT)](https://en.wikipedia.org/wiki/Windows_Runtime): A set of Windows APIs.

 ## Controlling Lighting